markwolfeman/ist653/assignments/homework3.markdown

 - Choose five that are as different from each other as allowable.
 - [Class example link](https://s-media-cache-ak0.pinimg.com/564x/25/9c/c4/259cc4503e54e6ead71cf02ae2a9c5d1.jpg)
 - Use [Advanced Dublin Core Generator](https://nsteffel.github.io/dublin_core_generator/) to encode your metadata
-- Describe them using the DC fields: Title, Creator, Subject (limit to one), Description, Date and Date Created, Type (use DCMI authority), Format (used IMT authority), and Indentifier (filename without format extension)
+- Describe them using the DC fields: Title, Creator, Subject (limit to one), Description, Date and Date Created, Type, Format, and Indentifier (filename without format extension)
 - Generate XML for each image and cut and paste it into your .xml file.
 You will have five image records when you are done.
+[Completed XML file will look like this](https://markwolfeman.github.io/ist653/assignments/dc_hw3_example.xml)
 - Remember to  consult the [Library of Congress Subject headings (LCSH) (new)](http://id.loc.gov/authorities/subjects.html) or the [older LCSH site](http://authorities.loc.gov/) for guidance on your subject headings.
 - Convert your completed .xml file to .csv file using the [XML to TXT - Free Online Converter website](https://www.coolutils.com/online/XML-to-TXT) or [XML to CSV Converter](https://www.convertcsv.com/xml-to-csv.htm)